davide97l/Graph-processing/README.md

 - Trustrank [[link]](https://en.wikipedia.org/wiki/TrustRank)

 ## Post-processing
-This consists of a 're-mapping' operation: converts node ID (after pre-processing) in the results to raw identifier.
+This phase consists of a 're-mapping' operation: converts node ID (after pre-processing) in the results to raw identifier.

 ## Requirements
 - numpy